hafis915/birthday-service/README.md

 A modular REST API built with MongoDB, Express, TypeScript, and Mongoose, with Jest for testing and node-cron for scheduled birthday reminder tasks.
 This API helps manage users and sends birthday reminders.

+## Birthday Reminder System

+The Birthday Reminder System is designed to be scalable and reliable, with the following features:

+- **Database-Backed Reminders**: All reminder state is stored in the database, not in memory
+- **Batch Processing**: Users are processed in configurable batches to avoid memory issues
+- **Leap Year Handling**: Special handling for February 29th birthdays in non-leap years
+- **Downtime Recovery**: System detects and processes missed reminders after downtime
+- **Fault Tolerance**: Error handling for individual users prevents system-wide failures

 ## Tech Stack

 - **MongoDB**: NoSQL database